 Mortgage Insurance No Longer Canceled at 78% LTV

-*For 30-year loan terms, the annual MIP had to be paid for a minimum of five years, regardless of LTV.
+*Also note that for 30-year loan terms, the annual MIP had to be paid for a minimum of five years, regardless of LTV.

 However, the FHA realized it was still insuring these loans against default long after borrowers stopped making insurance payments, therefore costing the agency billions in foregone revenue.